Camp Lejeune Water Contamination - Causes, Symptoms, and Settlements

 Well

-Apart from these, the Hadnot Point water contamination is also believed to have come from the following sites: an industrial dump, storage pits, platforms for fire preparation, training areas, a site of previous on-base cleaners, old burn dumps, gas tank areas, and the original base dump.
+In addition to these, the Hadnot Point water contamination is believed to have come from the following sites: an industrial dump, storage pits, platforms for fire preparation, training areas, a site of previous on-base cleaners, old burn dumps, gas tank areas, and the original base dump.

 THE EXTENT OF WATER CONTAMINATION